hhvm/user-documentation/guides/hack/06-classes/16-constructors.md

 The second parameter contains the visibility modifier `private`, which causes a corresponding private property called `$p2` to be added to the class, and which is initialized automatically by the value of the second argument passed in.
 This simply provides a programming shortcut by having the implementation declare and initialize such properties.
+The shortcut exists for public and protected members too:

+@@ constructors-examples/visibility-on-all-parameters.php @@

-However, this approach violates data hiding by admitting publicly in the constructor's calling interface the name and type of a private data member.
+However, this approach violates data hiding by admitting publicly in the constructor's calling interface the name and type of a private data member, so using this shortcut for private members is not recommended.

 Can we use this approach with the `Point` class?
 No, not as we've designed it.
 Our private properties have type `float`, so any arithmetic coordinate value can be